phenocare/fibers/content/_index.md

 The study is supported by [Future Food System Cooperative Research Centre (FFS CRC)]( https://www.futurefoodsystems.com.au/project/bioactive-components-for-value-add-to-australian-artichokes/) and Murdoch University, in collaboration with [Mt Lindesay](ML.docx).

 ### 8. Interested in participating?
-To find out more, [register here](Register.docx), and we will send you a link for participant information and electronic consent.
+To find out more and [register here](https://mdhs-redcap.meddent.uwa.edu.au/fmdhs/surveys/?s=FH3747TCYCPKJEPD), and we will send you a link for participant information and electronic consent.

 ![ ](Team.jpg)